 Over the past few years, Pittsburgh has changed completely.
 Food and tech have become increasingly popular, and the rise of breweries has been widespread.
-There is nothing more precious to the city like beer, but of course, can we blame them?
+There is nothing more precious to the city than beer, but of course, can we blame them?

 In Pittsburgh, there is never a shortage of beer.
 Whether it is Voodoo Brewery, Roundabout Brewery, or Brew Gentleman, you will find some of the best breweries in Pittsburgh that visitors and locals enjoy all year round.